 In about 1922, the family moved from

 Watertown to .
 Caroline died just a couple of weeks before Christmas, on December 12, 1922, and we believe the family was already living in Bayard, Nebraska by that time.
-Unfortunately, we have no documents that confirm this, but we’re hopeful of learning more about her untimely death in the days to come.
+While details of her death are not known, she is buried in Fairview Cemetery in Scottsbluff.
 Scotts Bluff County

 The picture above is the only known photograph of Caroline.